Keyboard Shortcuts

 - Beyond: The rest will come naturally as you work

-The goal isn’t to memorize a table — it’s to reach for these shortcuts instinctively.
+The goal is not to memorize a table — it is to reach for these shortcuts instinctively.
 That only happens through practice.